The company's Prada is somebody's last name, and they've been around for 100 years, and they do female clothes with an edge.

 The poll was commissioned by Press TV, which is owned and operated by the Iranian government.

-Zogby International was commissioned by Press TV to conduct a telephone survey of adults.
+Zogbi International was commissioned by Press TV to conduct a telephone survey of adults.

-Now, if you go to Wikipedia, Press TV is defined as this.
+If you go to Wikipedia, Press TV is defined as this.

-It's an English language international TV news channel funded by the Iranian government.
+It's an English-language international TV news channel funded by the Iranian government.

-Its stated mission is to offer a different and unbiased view of the world events.
+With 26 international correspondents, more than 400 staff around the world, its stated mission is to offer a different and unbiased view of the world events.

-Here's another story of Norman Shue.
+Here's another story of Norman Shu.

-A strange article.
+It's a strange article.

 He took the California Zephyr out of Emeryville at about the same time of his court appearance.